Reddig/fetch-receipt-processor-challenge/README.md

 ## Additional Info

 I added an additional route at `/receipts/{id}` to easily retrieve a given receipt.
 This was used for testing and I decided to leave it.
-In addition, I added the `/receipts` endpoint to return all receipts and a `/` endpoint to test that the server is running.

 I used this exercise to learn basic Go coding techniques.
 I attempted to apply best practices but this is my first time exploring the language.